Lawyers and Literature

 Lies, Simple Truths: The Psychology of Self-Deception (New York:

-Illusions: Creative Self-Deception and the Healthy Mind (New York:
+Creative Self-Deception and the Healthy Mind (New York: Basic Books,

-Jilting of Granny Weathall," that can be read in conjunction
+of Granny Weathall," that you might read in conjunction with Tolstoy's

 Blake Charlton & Abraham Verghese